guictrl/VideoArchiveWorkshop/README.md

 I use Google Domains just because a lot of my other tools are Google-based

 ### 2. Get the tools
-- Create a GitHub account
-- Download Visual Studio Code
+#### Download Visual Studio Code
+- This is where you'll write all the code for your site.
+- It's just a fancy text editor that supports HTML, CSS, JavaScript etc.

+#### Create a GitHub account
+- This is where you'll track all the revisions of your code
+- Think collaborative Google Drive
+- Mutiple people can work on the same communal code repository, and have access to all the revision history
+- No more AdamZielResume.pdf, AdamZielResume_1.pdf, AdamZielResume_Final.pdf etc.

-- Create a Google Firebase account
+#### Create a Google Firebase account
+- This is what will host your code from GitHub on the internet

 ### 3. Create a GitHub repository